Coconut calories per 100g: 354 kcal

 The exceptionally high concentration of Lauric Acid—a powerful, naturally occurring fatty acid found abundantly in coconuts—provides significant, scientifically documented antimicrobial and deeply anti-inflammatory physiological benefits.
 Consuming raw coconut chunks provides an immensely powerful, long-lasting feeling of profound gastric satiety, actively suppressing the hormonal urge to consume highly processed, rapidly digesting sugar snacks during the afternoon.

 It is crucially important, however, to strictly differentiate between raw, unsweetened mature coconut meat and commercial, heavily processed shredded baker's coconut.
-Commercial shredded coconut is frequently saturated with massive volumes of cheap refined white sugar to drastically artificially sweeten it for desserts.
+Commercial shredded coconut is frequently saturated with massive volumes of cheap refined white sugar to significantly artificially sweeten it for desserts.
 When tracking your daily macronutrients, always explicitly specify whether you are consuming raw, dried, sweetened, or unsweetened coconut, as the caloric and glycemic impacts vary dramatically.
+To ensure complete dietary accuracy, use the CalMind photo calorie tracker.
+Scanning your coconut chunks allows our AI to instantly calculate the precise dense fat, fiber, and total calorie metrics to seamlessly fit your keto goals.

 🔥 How to burn 354 Calories (100g serving)?